frePPLe/frepple/doc/user-guide/model-reference/manufacturing-orders.rst

                                    * | confirmed:
                                      | The manufacturing order is confirmed, it has been populated in your ERP system (optimization input).

+                                   * | completed:
+                                     | The manufacturing order has been executed, but the stock hasn't been increased yet (optimization input).

                                    * | closed : The manufacturing order has been completed.
 It is ignored for planning.